 California will always be inextricably linked to its water resources.
 Water continues to shape the state’s development and no resource is as vital to California’s urban centers, farms, industry, recreation, scenic beauty and environmental preservation.

 But California’s relationship to water is also one that continues to generate controversy.

 Every five years the California Department of Water Resources releases an updated version of the California Water Plan— a comprehensive compilation of water data that guides future water policy in the state.
 The plan is commonly referred to as Bulletin 160.

-Spurred by legislative mandate, the scope of the Water Plan serves as a guide for state and local officials as they pursue adequate water stewardship at a time of reduced allocations, drought, and climate change.
+Spurred by legislative mandate, the Water Plan serves as a guide for state and local officials as they pursue adequate water stewardship at a time of reduced allocations, drought and climate change.